Slide

 2026 - Recruitment commences

-We will work with clinicians, hospitals and patient groups to design clinical studies that will benefit patients and support regulatory approvals.
+We are working with clinicians, hospitals and patient groups to design clinical studies that will benefit patients and support regulatory approvals.

-Following completion of our clinical trials, we will generate evidence to support regulatory approval in our first target territory.
+Evidence generated through clinical trials and supporting activities will support regulatory approvals in our first target territory.

 Medical Device launch

-Following regulatory approval, we will launch our medical device to the market, improving patients lives.
+Following regulatory approval, we will launch our medical device to the market.

-Following completion of our clinical trials, we will generate evidence to support regulatory approval in our first target territory.
+Evidence generated through clinical trials and supporting activities will support regulatory approvals in our first target territory.

 Want to learn more about what we do, and how we could work with your business or research group?
 Get in touch!